How to protect yourself from air pollution? Everything You Need to Know

 Bones are also weak due to air pollution.

 Air pollution increases the risk of a disease called osteoporosis by weakening the bones, due to which the density of bones gradually decreases and they start to weaken.
 Research suggests that fine particles in the air cause great damage to bones, due to which serious conditions such as swelling and loss of mass in bones.
 If clean fuel is not used at the time of cooking, the smoke can cause this situation.

 - Keep plenty of calcium in the diet.

 Patients with sugar should also be careful

 When the PM2.5 present in the air exceeds the limit of 10 micrograms per cubic meter, the risk of sugar increases.
-PM2.5 reaches our brain through the thin cell membranes of the nose, which begins to produce oxidative stress by weakening the body’s immunity.
-Which increase the risk of diabetes.
+PM2.5 reaches our brain through the thin cell membranes of the nose, which begin to produce oxidative stress by weakening the body’s immunity, which increases the risk of diabetes.

 - Take food that enhances immunity

 - Take care of insulin levels and do not have an empty stomach for long